Gareth-McGirr/taco-travels/README.md

     * https://tinyjpg.com/ was used to reduce the size of the images used throughout the website
 * Favicon.io
     * favicon files were created at https://favicon.io/favicon-converter/
+* balsamiq
+    * wireframes were created using balsamiq from https://balsamiq.com/wireframes/desktop/#

 ## Testing